scala/scala3/docs/_spec/03-types.md

   If ´T´ is an alias or abstract type, the previous clauses apply.
   Otherwise, ´T´ must be a (possibly parameterized) class type, which is defined in some class ´B´.
   Then the base types of `´S´#´T´` are the base types of ´T´ in ´B´ seen from the prefix type ´S´.
-  - The base types of an existential type `´T´ forSome { ´Q´ }` are all types `´S´ forSome { ´Q´ }` where ´S´ is a base type of ´T´.

 1. The notion of a type ´T´ _in class ´C´ seen from some prefix type ´S´_ makes sense only if the prefix type ´S´ has a type instance of class ´C´ as a base type, say `´S'´#´C´[´T_1, ..., T_n´]`.
 Then we define as follows.
   - If `´S´ = ´\epsilon´.type`, then ´T´ in ´C´ seen from ´S´ is ´T´ itself.
-  - Otherwise, if ´S´ is an existential type `´S'´ forSome { ´Q´ }`, and ´T´ in ´C´ seen from ´S'´ is ´T'´, then ´T´ in ´C´ seen from ´S´ is `´T'´ forSome {´\,Q\,´}`.
   - Otherwise, if ´T´ is the ´i´'th type parameter of some class ´D´, then
     - If ´S´ has a base type `´D´[´U_1, ..., U_n´]`, for some type parameters `[´U_1, ..., U_n´]`, then ´T´ in ´C´ seen from ´S´ is ´U_i´.
     - Otherwise, if ´C´ is defined in a class ´C'´, then ´T´ in ´C´ seen from ´S´ is the same as ´T´ in ´C'´ seen from ´S'´.
     - Otherwise, if ´C´ is not defined in another class, then ´T´ in ´C´ seen from ´S´ is ´T´ itself.
   - Otherwise, if ´T´ is the singleton type `´D´.this.type` for some class ´D´ then
     - If ´D´ is a subclass of ´C´ and ´S´ has a type instance of class ´D´ among its base types, then ´T´ in ´C´ seen from ´S´ is ´S´.
     - Otherwise, if ´C´ is defined in a class ´C'´, then ´T´ in ´C´ seen from ´S´ is the same as ´T´ in ´C'´ seen from ´S'´.
     - Otherwise, if ´C´ is not defined in another class, then ´T´ in ´C´ seen from ´S´ is ´T´ itself.